-As facilities and state governors press forward to resume normal operations, is there likely to be an increased need for behavioral health services due to the COVID-19 disease?
-What strategies can health leaders and psychiatry providers implement to bolster mental health support in the continued challenge and aftermath of the outbreak?
+As facilities and state governors press forward to continue normal operations during this Delta surge, is there likely to be an increased need for behavioral health services due to the COVID-19 disease?
+What strategies can health leaders and psychiatry providers implement to bolster mental health support in the continued challenge?

 Behavioral Health Support Needs Due to COVID-19